 Mix the besan and plain flour, add the oil, and then gradually add water, a little at a time, until a nice pliable and just workable dough is formed.
 The amount of water will vary depending on the flour, besan and humidity.
 Leave the dough very slightly wet as the besan may absorb a little more water than ordinary flour will.
 Let it sit for an hour before rolling, cutting and cooking the pasta.
 I used the pasta machine, as described above.

-Our sister site, Heat in The Kitchen, shows how to combine pasta flour, besan and semolina flour for successful pasta.
+Our sister site, Heat in The Kitchen, shares this last recipe as well as another one that combines pasta flour, besan and semolina flour.

 - Pasta with Tomato and Basil